1990's South Korean cinema: A critical Survey

 - an ability to develop their own particular research interests independently;

-Objectives of this course are . . .
+Objectives of this module are . . .

 - to develop an in-depth understanding of an important period of historical development in South Korean cinema- 1987-2000 paying special attention to major South Korean filmmakers from this period;